intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 **Basic usage of Inference Model:**

-1. Directly use InferenceModel or write a subclass extends `InferenceModel` (`AbstractinferenceModel` in Java).
+1. Directly use InferenceModel or write a subclass extends `InferenceModel` (`AbstractInferenceModel` in Java).
 2. Load pre-trained models with corresponding `load` methods, e.g, doLoad for Zoo, and doLoadTF for TensorFlow.
 3. Do prediction with `predict` method.